 The quorum of the group shall be 2 elected members, co-opted members will not count towards the quorum.

-The Working Group shall report formally to each meeting of the Council with informal updates to Council members following each meeting.
+The Working Group shall report formally to each meeting of the Council or relevant Committee with informal updates to Council members following each meeting.

 The Working Group will report formally to the Full Council at its Annual Meeting if required.